Harvey Tyson: Biography

 Thereafter, he planned and wrote three more books.
 The first of these was part-memoir, On My Watch.
 The second is End of the Deadline, a history of the world’s free press – and its possible future in the 2030s.
 The third is a travel book, exploring Vanishing Places around the world.

 The books were planned to encourage a new form of inter-action between print and digital publishing.
 The printed books carry cross-references to online articles on similar themes and topical issues.
 The first, the semi-auto-biographical On My Watch was published in both print and digital in 2016 and the others were due to follow rapidly in the same technique before his anticipated 89th birthday.

 Harvey Tyson and his wife Arlene retired to Hermanus on the South Cape coast in 1998, not far from his three children and one of his step-children – all of whom have, at one time or another, worked as full-time journalists or practised as regular freelance writers.

+Harvey Tyson died peacefully at his home in Hermanus on 30th November 2018, surrounded by his family.